 VÍK PRJÓNSDÓTTIR is inspired by myths and stories, from the past as well from the present.
 She is fascinated by nature as well as urban life, believes in the beyond and respects the hidden world.
 Vík Prjónsdóttir has passion for local cultures and production.

-VÍK PRJÓNSDÓTTIR is a collaboration between the designers Brynhildur Pálsdóttir, Gudfinna Mjöll Magnúsdóttir, Thuríður Sigurþórsdóttir and the knitting factory Víkurprjón.
+VÍK PRJÓNSDÓTTIR is a owned by the designers Brynhildur Pálsdóttir, Gudfinna Mjöll Magnúsdóttir, Thuríður Sigurþórsdóttir.
 Their common interest in applying the form and magic of everyday items into their designs is evident in Vík Prjónsdóttir products.
-They believe that it’s their task as designers to make use of the natural materials and conditions that exist in Iceland, rather than using imported materials or outsource the production.
+They believe that it’s their task as designers to make use of the natural materials and conditions that exist in Iceland.
 Their ambition with Vík Prjónsdóttir is to show an unconventional image of the Icelandic woollen industry by developing new products with traditional Icelandic material.
-Víkurprjón the knitting factory is a company steeped in history.
-With a strong connection to the local region.
-It is located in Vík which is the southern most village in Iceland.
-The company was founded 1980 and is the oldest and one of the best known producers in Iceland.
-During the 1980s the Icelandic woollen industry flourished and Víkurprjón was one of 30 mills, today however, there are only three left, the others have either closed or been sold off to exporters piece by piece.

-After Vík Prjónsdóttir launched the second collection, at Stockholm Design Week in 2010, they have received three awards for their design.
-First the local and annual DV cultural prize for design then in 2011 The Association of Craftsmen in Reykjavík awarded Vík Prjónsdóttir and the knitting factory Víkurprjón for innovation, followed by The Reykjavík Grapevine Awards as “Best Product Line 2011”.
+VÍK PRJÓNSDÓTTIR has been awared and received various recognition for their design.
+For instance the local and annual DV cultural prize for design 2010 then in 2011 The Association of Craftsmen in Reykjavík awarded Vík Prjónsdóttir and the knitting factory Víkurprjón for innovation, followed by The Reykjavík Grapevine Awards as “Best Product Line 2011”.